cdwijs/website/source/ways-to-run-Windows-Program.md

 ### Disadvantages
 * A lot of Windows programs are Windows-only, so it's not possible to run it directly run it on Linux.

-## An equivalent program with a Linux version.
+## An equivalent Linux program.
+Sometimes a Program exists that does the sa